openvinotoolkit/model_server/docs/binary_input.md

-# Support for binary inputs and outputs data in OpenVINO Model Server
+# Support for binary inputs data in OpenVINO Model Server

 While OpenVINO models don't have the ability to process binary inputs, the model server can accept them and convert automatically using OpenCV library.